romain-abc/OpenWeatherMapBundle/README.md

 This bundle allows you to easily get the weather for a city or a location, via the OpenWeatherMap service.

-Source based on [`OpenWeatherMap`](https://github.com/endroid/OpenWeatherMap) and Endroid [`OpenWeatherMapBundle`](https://github.com/endroid/OpenWeatherMapBundle), today deprecated.
-This new version is compatible with Symfony 5 to 6.
+*Source based on [`OpenWeatherMap`](https://github.com/endroid/OpenWeatherMap) and Endroid [`OpenWeatherMapBundle`](https://github.com/endroid/OpenWeatherMapBundle), today deprecated.
+This new version is compatible with Symfony 5 to 6.*

 Requirements
 ------------

 * Symfony 5 or 6
-* API Key (APPID) from [OpenWeatherMap](https://home.openweathermap.org/users/sign_up)
+* API Key (APPID) from [OpenWeatherMap](https://home.openweathermap.org/users/sign_up)*²*
 * Dependencies: [`Guzzle`](https://packagist.org/packages/guzzlehttp/guzzle)

-*Please note that the free version of OpenWeatherMap restricts the number of calls per month (see [documentation] (https://openweathermap.org/price)).
+*²Please note that the free version of OpenWeatherMap restricts the number of calls per month (see [documentation] (https://openweathermap.org/price)).
 For a large number of calls, I recommend to setting up a cache (not currently managed in this package).*

 Installation
 ------------